Harlem Writers Guild: John Henrik Clarke

-John Henrik Clarke is just one of the influential co-founders who helped develop the Harlem Writers Guild as a space specifically for African American literary creatives to preserve their experiences.
+John Henrik Clarke is just one of the influential co-founders who helped develop the Harlem Writers Guild as a space specifically for African-American literary creatives to preserve their experiences.
 He was an autodidact, never fully completing his education, rather learning from his mentor Arturo Alfonso Schomburg.
-Clarke had a strong emphasis on understanding the African American experience through the use of cultural relativism and not through the Eurocentric distortion seen in history books.
+Clarke had a strong emphasis on understanding the African-American experience through the use of cultural relativism and not through the Eurocentric distortion seen in history books.
 His emphasis contributed to the idea that African-American lives have worth and value, thus further preserving the black experience.

 John Oliver Killens

 John Oliver Killens was the first guild member to have their work published.
-Killens is known for his politically-charged stories, which aim to invoke social change.
-Killens is most notable for his novel Youngblood, which was first published in 1954.
+Killens is known for his politically charged stories, which aim to invoke social change.
+He is most notable for his debut novel Youngblood, which was first published in 1954.
 This novel in particular is considered a landmark protest novel of the American Civil Rights Movement and revolves around the lives of an African-American family living in Georgia under Jim Crow laws.

 Events

-On March 12, 1972, the Harlem Writers Guild hosted a party in celebration of Chester Himes' autobiography The Quality of Hurt (1971) at the Carnegie Endowment for International Peace in New York.
+On March 12, 1972, the Harlem Writers Guild hosted a party in celebration of Chester Himes' autobiography The Quality of Hurt (1971) at the Carnegie Endowment for International Peace in New York, when those appearing on the program with Himes included Ossie Davis, Ruby Dee, and John A. Williams.

 In March 2021, the spirits brand Rémy Martin teamed up with the Harlem Writers Guild to honor artists from Harlem in the "Voices of Harlem" campaign.
-This partnership was able to give younger generations the tools and confidence to appreciate and engage in their African American literary legacies.
+This partnership was able to give younger generations the tools and confidence to appreciate and engage in their African-American literary legacies.

 Social movements

-Members of the Harlem Writers Guild and the Black nationalist literary organization, On Guard for Freedom, are credited for the demonstration of protest in front of the United Nations following the assassination of the Congolese Prime Minister Patrice Lumumba in 1961.
+Members of the Harlem Writers Guild and the Black nationalist literary organization, On Guard for Freedom, are credited for the demonstration of protest in front of the United Nations following the assassination of the Congolese Prime Minister Patrice Lumumba in 1961, with Rosa Guy, Maya Angelou and Paule Marshall being prominent among the activists who stormed the building to stage a sit-in.